getethos/ethos-design-system/src/nora/components/Header/Header.md

-Note, that a a header with no title can be achieved with:
+A very simple header with no left or right children:

 ```jsx
 <Header name="nora-header-no-title" />